Adolescence: Changes in the brain

 The human brain is not finished developing by the time a person reaches puberty, or even finishes it.
 The frontal lobe of the brain has been known to shape itself well into one's 30s.
 Neuroscientists often cannot agree precisely on when this developmental period ends or if there is an exact age for the end of brain development.
 Below the age of about roughly 30, the human brain has been implicated in human behavior and social immaturity.
 However, there has been no empirical study indicating a causal relationship with the development of the prefrontal cortex in adolescence and into early adulthood with any irrational behaviors.
 The brain reaches 90% of its adult size by six years of age.
 Thus, the brain does not grow in size much during adolescence.

+It is a common misconception that the human brain matures at around age 25 and is immature before that.

 Over the course of adolescence, the amount of white matter in the brain increases linearly, while the amount of grey matter in the brain follows an inverted-U pattern.
 Through a process called synaptic pruning, unnecessary neuronal connections in the brain are eliminated and the amount of grey matter is pared down.
 However, this does not mean that the brain loses functionality; rather, it becomes more efficient due to increased myelination (insulation of axons) and the reduction of unused pathways.